julianomacielferreira/microservice-architecture-system/README.md

 @TODO Explain how to tag an image

-@TODO Explain how to push as image to the docker hub repository (docker login, etc.)
+@TODO Explain how to push an image to the docker hub repository (docker login, etc.)

 ## Create config files for kubernetes to pull the images

 @TODO Explain the main concepts in deploy, configmap, secret, service, ingress, stateful and pcv yaml files

-@TODO Create a shell script to do it - enter in manifests files and _**run kubctl apply -f ./**_
+@TODO Create a shell script to do it - enter in manifests directory and _**run kubctl apply -f ./**_

 ## Enable minikube addons for ingress: